Price

 -

-• the non-transferable portion of the parental benefit that each parent of the child is entitled to receive.
+• the non-transferable part of the parental benefit, which each parent is entitled to receive individually.

 Process description